wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-5.&emsp;God, Who encompasses all being, created beings who have everything individually, but created beings want to share everything they have to increase created-beings’ joy.
+5. God, Who encompasses all being, created beings who have everything individually, but created beings want to share everything they have to increase created-beings’ joy.
 <sup>2</sup>Nothing real can be increased except by sharing.
 <sup>3</sup>That is why God created you.
 <sup>4</sup>Divine Abstraction takes joy in sharing.